-As I tried to take them through the long (boring) list of the various ways a building might, or might not, be “Green,” I was reminded that the ideal which I was using to make suggestions was not just “Green,” but “Sustainable.”
-And in retrospect I thought this might have been a useful way to start our conversation:
+A number of years ago, my uncle and aunt were planning a building project, and asked me for thoughts on making it “as Green as possible.”
+I find this to be a common starting point.
+As I walked them through the long list of the ways a building might or might not be “Green,” I was reminded that the measuring stick which I was using to make suggestions was not just “Green,” but “Sustainable.”

 I would offer that “Sustainable”, in contrast to “Green”, implies a specific state of balance, with an end point.
 “Green” is a characteristic, a color of course, of which you might have more or less.
 Usually “Green” is meant as “Better”, and immediately the question arises: how much better is better enough?

 I don’t believe that human impact is bad.
 I believe that human impacts are necessary – important, even – for the system of life on Earth, and that they only need to be in balance with the rest of the system.
 “Sustainable” to me means “in balance” and as a term to organize our efforts around it offers an endpoint, with a reason why: without balance the system collapses, and so do we.

 So, in retrospect I think a more useful way to start the conversation with my aunt and uncle might have been: